ConniceT/ConniceT/README.md

-Please connicet@gmail.com to find out how she may add value to your organization.
+Please take a look a around and contact connicet@gmail.com to find out how she may add value to your organization.